ogobrecht/ogobrecht.github.io/_posts/2017-04-03-jquery-plugin-svg2img.md

 lang: en
 ---

 SVG based charts and visualizations are often used these days.
-But what, if you want to use your browser inline SVG's, generated with some sort of JavaScript and fancy styled with CSS, offline - maybe in a presentation, send by email or printed out large scaled?
+But what if you want to use your browser inline SVGs, generated with some sort of JavaScript and fancy styled with CSS, offline - maybe in a presentation, send by email or printed out large scaled?

 You can create a screenshot, of course.
-But does this looking nice when it comes to scaling?
+But does this look nice when it comes to scaling?
 You can try to copy the HTML code of the SVG and wrap it into a correct SVG container, but then you will loose in the most cases the stylings, as normally not all CSS definitions are directly attached to the SVG elements.
 You can also use a browser extension like [this one for Google Chrome][1], but then you depend on the browser and the extension.

 There is now a declarative way with the help of a jQuery plugin, which is 100% client based: